SSL/TLS Certificates

 Introduction

-Encryption alone is not enough to prevent information from getting into the hands of malicious actors; without properly establishing trust, one could be securely transmitting encrypted information into a web server owned by a malicious actor (who can then decrypt the information and steal your data!).
+Encryption alone is not enough to prevent information from getting into the hands of malicious actors.
+Without properly establishing trust, encrypted information could be securely transmitted to a web server owned by a malicious actor who can decrypt the information and steal your data.

 Contents of SSL and TLS certificates